 - Provided Voice of Consumer analysis for a leading European to develop a common infotainment platform that can serve 2 regional markets

-Frost & Sullivan's team of connected car and thought leaders have long standing experience in designing, developing and conducting impactful workshops with C-Level , board members, and management leaders encompassing the complete automotive system ranging from vehicle manufacturers to tier 1 suppliers to technology solution providers.
+Frost & Sullivan’s team of the connected car and thought leaders have long-standing experience in designing, developing and conducting impactful workshops with C-Level, board members, and management leaders encompassing the complete automotive system ranging from vehicle manufacturers to tier 1 supplier to technology solution providers.
 This allows us to develop priorities, market penetration strategies, creating key performance indicators, and fueling growth strategies.

 War-room workshop: A range of exercises with several tier-1s who possess a portfolio across safety, connectivity, vehicle interiors.
-Enabling clients to analyse and leverage developments to their advantage.
+Enabling clients to analyze and leverage developments to their advantage.

 We have been very impressed by Frost & Sullivan.
 The team showed deep knowledge and understanding of the automotive industry and the international business development environment, the focus of our company.
 They have literally read our minds and after recommending a strategy that leverages our capabilities to solve market needs, they delivered a business plan that perfectly brings our vision to concrete, clear goals and actions.